Operation Dervish (1941): Operation Strength

 The old aircraft carrier Argus (launched in 1917) took part in Operation Strength (30 August – 14 September) with the heavy cruiser Shropshire and the destroyers HMS Matabele, Punjabi and Somali, protected by the Dervish covering force.
-Strength ferried pilots, their 24 Hurricanes and other personnel of 151 Wing RAF to Russia; the Hurricanes were flown off Argus direct to Vaenga airfield, near Murmansk.
+Strength ferried pilots, their 24 Hurricanes and other personnel of 151 Wing RAF to Russia; the Hurricanes were flown off Argus direct to Vaenga airfield, near Murmansk for Operation Benedict.
 The ships reached the flying-off point safely due to the scarcity of Luftwaffe reconnaissance aircraft in the region.
-Normal naval aircraft used a ramp at the end of the flight deck to help get into the air but the Hurricane undercarriage turned out to be not robust enough and the first two Hurricanes to take-off were damaged.
+Normal naval aircraft used a ramp at the end of the flight deck to help get into the air but the Hurricane undercarriage was not robust enough and the first two Hurricanes to take off were damaged.
 The rest of the aircraft avoided the ramp and the damaged Hurricanes crashed on landing at Vaenga.

 Aftermath

 Dervish was followed by a regular series of convoys numbered like their Atlantic counterparts.
-The first homeward-bound convoy, QP 1 included the Dervish merchant ships and carrying Polish troops stranded in the USSR, left Archangelsk on 28 September 1941 and arrived at Scapa Flow on 9 October.
-The eleven ships of Convoy PQ 1, the first convoy of the PQ series, carrying twenty tanks, 193 fighter aircraft and other cargo, sailed from Iceland on 28 September, arriving at Archangelsk on 11 October after an uneventful trip.
+The first homeward-bound convoy, QP 1 included the Dervish merchant ships, carrying Polish troops stranded in the USSR, left Arkhangelsk on 28 September 1941 and arrived at Scapa Flow on 9 October.
+The eleven ships of Convoy PQ 1, the first convoy of the PQ series, carrying twenty tanks, 193 fighter aircraft and other cargo, sailed from Iceland on 28 September, arriving at Arkhangelsk on 11 October after an uneventful trip.